Table of Contents

 How Are Student Loans Disbursed?

 Whether a student chooses to accept multiple federal loans, a private loan, or a combination of the two, the money is often distributed the same way.
-As briefly mentioned, the loan amount is sent directly to the attending school, where it is kept in the student’s account and then applied to covered costs, including tuition, fees, and room and board.
+As briefly mentioned, the loan amount is sent directly to the attending school, where it is held in the student’s account before being applied to covered costs, including tuition, fees, and room and board.

 When there is leftover money in a student’s account, the excess is paid directly to the student to be used for additional expenses.
 These payouts tend to take place once per term and vary by school.
 If students receive leftover funding, they can use it as they see fit or even begin to pay back the loan early.